cohesivedev/curlrest/README.md

 ## Why do it

 Edge-compute environments (i.e. Cloudflare Workers, Lambda@Edge) cannot fully run everything we want like CLI-based tooling such as `curl`.
 Using curl as a REST API bypasses these limitations with a $6/month VPS.
 We usually want to do this for better tool interop: Chrome DevTools can copy network requests as cURL strings so using that should be nearly as easy as running it in CLI.

+This is a priviledged service and isn't intended to be open for public use.
+We safeguard the running environment against basic human mistakes that happen occasionally.
+All authenticated users have the capacity to spawn `curl` processes and affect the filesystem

 ### Use cases